 Ferrellgas Introduces Newsroom to Provide Timely Customer Reminders & Information

-/EIN News/ -- LIBERTY, Mo., Dec.
+LIBERTY, Mo., Dec.
 21, 2022 (GLOBE NEWSWIRE) -- Today is the first day of winter, and Ferrellgas Partners, L.P.
-(OTC: FGPR), one of the nation’s largest propane retailers, wants to make sure America’s propane homeowners are prepared for whatever Old Man Winter brings this year.
+FGPR, one of the nation's largest propane retailers, wants to make sure America's propane homeowners are prepared for whatever Old Man Winter brings this year.

 Winter is never easy to predict, but it typically brings at least a blast or two of cold temperatures.
 That's where Ferrellgas propane plays a big role.
 As a company that's been in business for more than eight decades, Ferrellgas understands the importance of educating its customers about propane and their responsibilities as propane homeowners.
 With the launch of a Newsroom on the Ferrellgas website, the company has doubled down on that important commitment.